Smart Location Mapping

 - Conducting nationwide research studies and developing tools

-Building on previous research, EPA is conducting a nationwide modeling study to predict employee commute travel (e.g., average trip distances, mode share, vehicle miles traveled, etc.) based on workplace neighborhood characteristics measured in the Smart Location Database.
-If successful, this study will produce equations for refining travel demand models.
-This study and others like it also make it possible to create simple online tools to help more communities analyze the potential outcomes of proposed land use development.
+Building on previous research, EPA is conducting a nationwide modeling study to predict employee commute travel (e.g., average trip distances, mode share, vehicle miles traveled) based on workplace neighborhood characteristics measured in the Smart Location Database.
+This study aims to produce equations for refining travel demand models.
+This study and others like it also make it possible to create simple online tools to help more communities analyze potential outcomes of proposed land development.

 - Comparing urban form among metropolitan regions